carpentries/instructor-training/_extras/etherpad.md

 });

-//Once we've cleaned out things, we need to unblockquote everything for best pasting.
+//Once we have cleaned out things, we need to unblockquote everything for best pasting.
 //https://stackoverflow.com/a/17872365/263449
 $("blockquote").contents().unwrap();